Nelson-Ammon/Java-Recipe-File-Writer/README.md

 # Overview
 This is a small java project I created to learn the basics of java!
-The main purpose of this software was to be more familiar with how java worked as a programming language and feel more comftorable with the basics of how it can be used.
+The main purpose of this software was to be more familiar with how java worked as a programming language and feel more comfortable with the basics of how it can be used.

 This software asks for input from the user and prints it all out to a markdown file where the user can export it to a PDF.
 Or the user can store it on the computer in anyway that they would like!

 [Software Demo Video](http://youtube.link.goes.here)